alexanderchosen/python_project_environment_bootstrapper/README.md

   2. The command `python3 -m pip install --upgrade pip` did a Python-wide level pip install and upgrade, which made pip available beyond the virtual environment.

   3. Since the pip install was initially at the Python-wide level, using pip install "$package" to install some Python packages made the installation global and not strictly for the virtual environment.
-I had to specify the pip install path: `.venv/bin/pip install "$package".
+I had to specify the pip install path: `.venv/bin/pip install "$package"`.